binkley/kotlin-application-transactions/README.md

   If no write happens, then all reads are idempotent
 * Writes happen in serial.
   Writes do not step on each other, and no reads happen while writing
-* Units of work never interleave or overlap
+* Units of work never interleave or overlap (units of work are collections of reads/writes that should have isolation from others)

 ### Key terms